Deep Vein Thrombosis (cont.)

 - Find a local Cardiologist in your town

-What are the symptoms of vein thrombosis?
+What are the symptoms of deep vein thrombosis (DVT)?

 Blood clots in the superficial vein system most often occur due to trauma to the vein which causes a small blood clot to form.
 Inflammation of the vein and surrounding skin causes the symptoms of any other type of inflammation including: